-The Columbia criminal domestic violence lawyers at Michael Jeffcoat Firm defends those accused of criminal domestic violence (CDV) by protecting their constitutional rights, their freedom, and their reputation.
+The Columbia criminal defense lawyers at Michael Jeffcoat Firm defends those accused of criminal domestic violence (CDV) by protecting their constitutional rights, their freedom, and their reputation.
 We are also dedicated to defending persons who are charged with other serious violent crimes, such as assault and battery of a high and aggravated nature, kidnapping, manslaughter, and murder.
 Find details about some of our notable South Carolina criminal cases and successful case dismissals.

 Unfortunately, people accused of criminal domestic violence may be wrongfully arrested due to (1) Retaliation for unrelated issues, (2) Substance abuse – alcohol and drugs, (3) Divorce and child custody issues, (4) Prior criminal record, and (5) Mental illness and stress-related issues.

 Because of a recent change in the South Carolina law, the penalties for a CDV conviction are significantly worse because of an increase in the amount of potential jail time.
 Those accused of CDV or a violent offense deserve a criminal domestic violence defense attorney in Columbia with experience in the courtroom, and who understands the procedures used by police officers and prosecutors to obtain a conviction.